AlternateNicko/Npp-Transpiled-Language/README.md

 • Minor updates - Npp will get small features and bug fixes with this updates, Minor updates also includes updates outside of npp.py, built in libraries, or others will also get updates.
 • Major updates - Npp gets updates that includes huge features, additions, bug fixes, and even reworks.
 These updates are mostly rare, sometimes just every few months or a year if I have the time.
 This type of update is important as it could majorly improve speed, optimizations, future development, or syntaxes.
-___
-# Plans with Npp
-___
-- version >1.2.0: planned on focusing mostly on bug fixes that were left in this language
-- version >1.5.0: planned on adding more built in libraries, functions, methods, and keywords, and also improve more on file managements and OOP
-- version >1.7.0: planned on using backend dependencies with different languages, mostly C++ or Java
-- version >2.0.0: planned on Npp rework, with 3 key planned programs.
-  1. Full python rework - Npp source code gets rework in the same environment
-  2. Multi language rework - Npp source codes get split across multiple language, each with their own purposes and responsibility, but the main idea is still in python
-  3. Compiler rework - 2 types, either Npp code gets translated into machine code like a compiler or in a VM, or fully rewriten somewhere like C++